 CVE-2026-47337: one bind() and Ubuntu's AppArmor 5.0 walks off a NULL

-the Ubuntu kernel tree: a ~1500-line "fine grained ipv4/ipv6 mediation"
+Ubuntu kernel tree: a ~1500-line "fine grained ipv4/ipv6 mediation"

-before it gets assigned.
-Any unprivileged user can ride that pointer into a
+before it gets assigned. any unprivileged user can ride that pointer into a

-kernel oops with a single bind() syscall — no userns, no
+kernel oops with a single bind() syscall. no userns, no

 capabilities, no kernel modules, no sudo. aa-exec(8) is in

-$PATH and the unprivileged_userns profile is preloaded;
+$PATH and the unprivileged_userns profile is preloaded,

-that's the whole prerequisite list.
+and that's the whole prerequisite list.

 $ aa-exec -p unprivileged_userns -- ./poc